-With its beautiful shipwreck sunk in front of the beach, Isla Perro Chico is without a doubt the most notorious snorkeling spot in San Blas islands.
-Also hosting shallow coral reefs, the island allows snorkelers to discover a vibrant marine life.
-When snorkeling the island, you’ll have the opportunity to encounter angelfish, groupers, parrotfish, pufferfish and lobsters just a few metres away from the beach.
+With its beautiful shipwreck sunk in front of the beach, Isla Perro Chico is without a doubt the most fabulous snorkeling spot in San Blas islands.
+Also hosting shallow coral reefs, the island allows snorkelers to discover vibrant marine life.
+While snorkeling the island, you’ll have the opportunity to encounter angelfish, groupers, parrotfish, pufferfish and lobsters just a few meters away from the beach.

 Enter the water from the beach, in front of the area you want to snorkel (the western beach to explore the wreck, the southern beach to discover the reef areas).

-There are two different snorkeling areas in Isla Perro Chico: to north-west, a shipwreck, and to south-east, a coral reef.
+There are two different snorkeling areas in Isla Perro Chico: to the northwest, a shipwreck, and to the southeast, a coral reef.

 1/ The shipwreck (area 1 on the map)

 The shipwreck is really the main attraction of Isla Perro Chico.
-It can be easily reached, because it starts only a few tens of meters away from the beach, and it has sunk at an ideal depth for snorkeling (↕0-16ft/0-5m).
-Pay attention, nevertheless, to the currents, which are pretty frequent in this area.
-Buoys connected by strings allow snorkelers to grab hold if the current is too strong.
+It can easily be reached because it lies a few dozen meters away from the beach, and it has sunk at an ideal depth for snorkeling (↕0-16ft/0-5m).
+Pay attention, however, to the currents, which are pretty frequent in this area.
+A line of buoys allows snorkelers to rest and exit the water easily if the current is too strong.

 2/ The reef (area 2 on the map)